ricedh/drafts/GeoSchedule.md

 Start looking over required readings from earlier in the semester for more information about trends in runaway destinations and connections among Texas, Mississippi, and Arkansas.
 Do additional readings if necessary - Clare

-WEDNESDAY APRIL 2nd - FRIDAY APRIL 4th
+Wednesday, April 2nd - Friday, April 4th
 --------------------------------------
 Clean up Named Entity Recognitions results - Aaron and Kaitlyn